Even though we’ve seen a lot of progress, the general public is still not as aware of gender inequality statistics as it should be.

 Everyone is affected by gender inequality to some extent.

 Gender inequality is embedded in every aspect of our lives.
 It affects education, health, economic status, political status, and many other points of society.

 So, if you’re wondering how common gender inequality is, know that it exists in almost every country in the world, with a few mentioned exceptions where it is less noticeable.

 Everyone needs to be more aware of it so that things can get better sooner rather than later.

 Where does gender inequality occur the most?

-Gender inequality mostly affects economic opportunity, education, health, and political power.
+Gender inequality primarily affects economic opportunity, education, health, and political power.
 Even though gender inequality is present everywhere, it is the worst in the following countries:

-In general, the Middle East and Africa seem to have the largest gender inequality gap in all of the mentioned essential aspects of life.
+The Middle East and Africa seem to have the most significant gender inequality gap in all of the mentioned essential aspects of life.
 Economic opportunities and literacy stand out in all of the specified countries.

 It’s worth mentioning that teenage pregnancy is also widespread in Africa.
 For example, the number of underage pregnancies in Nigeria is more than 60 million.

 What are the types of gender inequality?